risk-first/website/Cadence.md

 # Cadence

-Let's go back to the model again, introduced in [Meeting Reality](Meeting-Reality):
+Let's go back to the model again, introduced in [Meeting Reality](Meeting-Reality).

 ![Meeting Reality: reality is changed and so is your internal model.](images/generated/introduction/model_vs_reality_2.png)